cmelcher/cmelcher.github.io/tinyml/summer2025.md

 - Run entirely **on-device** without cloud or internet.
 - Applications include **embedded vision**, **speech recognition**, and **sensor data processing**.

-In this camp, TinyML enabled **real-time classification** of shapes and handwritten digits directly on the Arduino board:contentReference[oaicite:2]{index=2}.
+In this camp, TinyML enabled **real-time classification** of shapes and handwritten digits directly on the Arduino board.

 ---